AntMan-opensource/AntMan-opensource.github.io/README.md

 - **Overall results:**

-  - To get the six RVD approaches including AntMan, we merged all results they detected into json format, which is shown in [generality_rvd_results.json](https://github.com/AntMan-opensource/AntMan-opensource.github.io/tree/main/evaluation/RQ7/generality_rvd_results.json), to get its metrics that is shown in Table 7 in our paper, just run the script, the metrics will be output in [rvd_generality_metrics.json](https://github.com/AntMan-opensource/AntMan-opensource.github.io/tree/main/evaluation/RQ7/rvd_generality_metrics.json)
+  - To get the six RVD approaches including AntMan, we merged all results they detected into json format, which is shown in [generality_rvd_results.json](https://github.com/AntMan-opensource/AntMan-opensource.github.io/tree/main/evaluation/RQ7/generality_rvd_results.json), to get its metrics that is shown in Table 7 in our paper, just run the script [generality.py](https://github.com/AntMan-opensource/AntMan-opensource.github.io/blob/main/evaluation/RQ7/generality.py), the metrics will be output in [rvd_generality_metrics.json](https://github.com/AntMan-opensource/AntMan-opensource.github.io/tree/main/evaluation/RQ7/rvd_generality_metrics.json)

   ```bash
   python generality.py